tecmage/autiobooks/README.md

 [Kokoro](https://huggingface.co/hexgrad/Kokoro-82M) is an open-weight text-to-speech model with 82 million parameters.
 It yields natural sounding output while being able to run on consumer hardware.

-It supports American, British English, French, Korean, Japanese and Mandarin (though we only-support English, for now) and a wide range of different voices with different accents and prosody.
+It supports American, British English, French, Korean, Japanese and Mandarin (though we only-support English, for now) and a wide range of different [voices](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md) with different accents and prosody.

 PRs are welcome!

 ## Changelog

+#### 1.0.7

+- Uptick kokoro package

 #### 1.0.6